 Miniature ponies.
 Which are now being tried out as a substitute for guide dogs.

 Pomerianians were bred specifically to be small after Queen Victoria both popularized the smaller types, and led a breeding program to decrease their size.

 Miniature dachshunds.
 When they're nasty, they're really nasty... but when they're nice, they're sweethearts!

-Poodles actually do come in normal-dog size as well as yappy-dog size.
+Poodles actually do come in normal-dog size (Standard Poodle) as well as yappy-dog size (Miniature Poodle and Toy Poodle).
+Standard poodles are actually quite intelligent, and can be aggressive.
 The infamous "poodle cut" that the smaller versions are known for is actually a perverted, decorative mutation of the more functional haircut they used to be given in their capacity as hunting dogs.

 In biology, this is termed neoteny (the appearance of being youthful) and is one reason men are often attracted to women who appear younger than them (ie. being shorter and having smaller features overall).
 The inverse is Amazon Chaser.

 In the United States, small candybars mostly given during Halloween are marketed as "fun size."